patrickcusack/LUT_TO_CLF/README.md

 memory and an ever growing slowdown.

 I created a new function called xmlWrite in ProcessList.py.
 This function does not prettify the document string (as it is very close to being prettified).
-This process was taking 10 minutes on a Mac i7 laptop.
+This 'prettyXmlWrite' function takes 10 minutes on a Mac i7 laptop.
 I will want to check, but I can't imagine prettified xml being operationally critical.